gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 !!! warning "Important"
     Install this plugin now *before adding any items to Omeka* because the plugin overrides Omeka's default file storage mechanism and it won't work correctly if some files have already been stored.

-    Southwest Harbor Public Library uses its own custom version of this plugin based on release 2.14.
-    The modified version uses a flat file structure instead of the better hierarchical structure.
-    Eventually SWHPL should convert to use the newer structure.

 Follow these steps to install and configure the Archive Repertory plugin: